carpentries/instructor-training/_episodes/23-introductions.md

 - know of who is taking the workshop and what their expectations are
 - have an initial impression of how learners respond to participation prompts and what will be needed to encourage them to engage

-### Firing Up a Learning Environment
+### Setting the Stage

 These objectives can be met in many ways; many of them can be addressed at the same time.
-As you consider the approach you will take, take a step back to consider the full range of ingredients that combine to make the introduction a complete experience.
+As you consider the approach you will take, take a step back to consider the big picture.
+How will learners perceive your classroom environment?
+A few things to pay attention to as you include:

 **Your attire.** This is one of those things that "should not matter" but, in reality, clothing has a powerful influence on perceptions of everything from credibility to kindness.
 Be comfortable, be intentional, and convey what you want to communicate.
+(Also, check the weather, and make no assumptions about thermostats in an unfamiliar classroom!)

 **The physical environment**.
 Are you in a small classroom or a large, impersonal lecture hall?
 How are the seats arranged?
 Physical features may be beyond your control, but they still contribute to your learner's impressions.
 How can you help?